aherne/lucinda-framework/README.md

 }
 ```

+Now enable specific virtualhost (eg: *ln -s /etc/nginx/sites-available/YOUR_HOST_NAME.conf /etc/nginx/sites-enabled/* @ Linux), if any, then restart web server.

 ### Setting Development Environment

 Development environment is a **mandatory** string value that uniquely identifies a machine against others running the same project.
 It must be set on web server directly, so framework's job is just to retrieve it.

-To set development environment in **Apache2**, open *.htaccess* file and append this line:
+To set development environment in **Apache2**, open virtualhost file above and append this line:

 ```console
 SetEnv ENVIRONMENT local
 ```

-To set development environment in **NGINX**, edit PHP-FPM configuration file (eg: /etc/php/7.2/fpm/php-fpm.conf) then append this line:
+To set development environment in **NGINX**, edit PHP-FPM configuration file (eg: /etc/php/7.2/fpm/php-fpm.conf @ Linux) and append this line:

 ```console
 env[ENVIRONMENT] = local
 ```
 Above directives set your development environment as *local* (your personal workstation).
+After they are done, restart web server!

 ## Configuration